 1. What is DUI Court in Nevada?

-2. Can anyone do DUI Court in Nevada?
+2. Can anyone do it?

-Note that nobody is automatically assured of a spot in the program.
+Nobody is automatically assured of a spot in the program.
 The program is very selective, and each participant is accepted on a case-by-case basis.

 3. How are the Misdemeanor and Felony DUI Courts similar?